MapperMalte/Fluxi/readme.md

 Fluxi assumes you want to make a Flutter-App and possibly a VueJS-App with a Phoenix-Backend.

-It further assumes you want to work with provider, phoenix_socket, sqflite and timex and that each of your models should have a globally unique UUID.
+It further assumes
+* you want to work with provider, phoenix_socket, sqflite and timex
+* each of your models should have a globally unique UUID.

+To avoid locale issues and because sqflite has no dative datetimes, all dates are stored as milisecondsSinceEpoch in databases.

 The code-generators of phoenix are very handy.
 Fluxi is supposed to extend the code-generation to Flutter, too.